General advice on the care of wood, upholstered and leather furniture

 conditions is a perfectly normal phenomenon.
 As a result, when you heat and ventilate your home you should not just think about your own well-being – your furniture, too, also appreciates balanced ambient climatic conditions.

-All cleaning and polishing agents should first always be tested on a part of the furniture which is not in direct view.
+• All cleaning and polishing agents should always firstly be tested on a part of the furniture which is not in direct view.

 Find more maintenance tips and detailed information in our “HOW TO CLEAN EVERYTHING” guideline